filodb/FiloDB/README.md

 ![](Dantat.jpg)

-Columnar, versioned layers of data wrapped in a yummy high-performance analytical database engine.

 See [architecture](doc/architecture.md) and [datasets and reading](doc/datasets_reading.md) for more information.
 Also see the Spark Notebooks under `doc`... there is one for time-series/geo analysis of the NYC Taxi dataset, and one for interactive charting of the GDELT dataset!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->